+Version 11 Revised 10-16-17

 Submittals: Photos or plan showing location of day-lighting features.

+Resources: N/A
-E2.8 Deciduous Trees on South

-Requirement: Use shade trees to shade more than 75% of south elevation.
-Southern climate zones basis for awarding this credit to the individual unit.
+E2.08 Deciduous Trees on South Requirement: Use shade trees to shade more than 75% of south elevation.
+Southern climate zones (map page 10), 75% must be shaded but trees do not need to be deciduous.
+Multi-Family: For multi-family projects, shading of the individual unit's south side shall be used as a basis for awarding this credit to the individual unit.
 If the south facing wall is an adjacent wall with conditioned space on the other side, the wall may be considered appropriately shaded and receive credits.